ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

    * DataStore name.
 4. Paste the Pull Secret.
 5. Paste the SSH key.
-6. Copy the file to the clipboard.
+6. The following figure shows the install-config.yaml file.
+Copy the file to the clipboard.

-File 1: *install-config.yaml* file contents:

 ```bash
 apiVersion: v1